 During the summer, your child is going to be traveling a lot.
 They’ll definitely want to use social media to share their adventure with their friends.
 This isn’t a big deal.
 However, you need to make sure that they’re using social media properly.
 You can use a parental control app to ensure that your child is not using the Internet inappropriately.
 Do that and they’ll be able to show their friends exactly what they’ve been doing this summer.

 As you should already know, baseball is America’s favorite pastime.
 It has been around almost as long as the country.
-With that being said, you should definitely teach your teen how to play baseball this summer.
+With that being said, if your teen has never played baseball you should definitely teach them how to play this summer, and if you don’t have any gear you can get gloves and BBCOR baseball bats here.
 The sport isn’t too physical, so it is great for pretty much everyone.
 Still, there are a few risks involved.
 With that being said, you should make sure that your child is wearing the appropriate safety gear.
 When batting, your child needs to wear a helmet!

 Finally, you’ll want to think about taking your child camping this summer.
 Camping is one of the best activities for children.
 It’ll get them outside and allow them to mingle with people their own age.
 There are some risks involved, but they’re few and far in between.
 Just make sure that you choose a safe campground and always keep and eye on your children!
 Take precautions and everyone in your traveling group will absolutely love their camping trip.